 Optional Practical Training (OPT)

-OPT is another type of practical training available to non-immigrant students.
-However, it differs from CPT in that OPT is not an integral part of a student’s academic program.
+OPT is another type of practical training available to F-1 students.
+OPT allows a student to obtain practical hands-on work experience in a job that is directly related to the student’s academic program of study.
+OPT differs from CPT in that OPT is not an integral part of a student’s academic program.
 In addition, OPT employment requires authorization from USCIS.
 OPT is available to students while completing their program of study (pre-completion OPT) or upon completion of their program of study (post-completion OPT).
 Students must be enrolled full-time for a full academic year before being eligible for OPT.
 A student can participate in a total of 12 months of OPT.
-Refer to the OPT Guide (PDF) for more information on OPT and the application process.
+Refer to the OPT Guide (PDF) for full details on OPT and the application process.

 OPT STEM Extension